wp-plugins/events-made-easy/readme.txt

 == Changelog ==

 = 1.0.14 =
+* Feature: new parameters "show_events" (default:0) and "show_locations" (default:1) for shortcode [locations_map], allows to show a list of events corresponding to the locations on the map
 * Improvement: the "Required field" text has a div-id surrounding it now, so you can change the look of it as wanted using CSS

 = 1.0.13 =